clearlinux/clear-linux-documentation/source/clear_containers.rst

 **Kernel Samepage Merging (KSM)**

+Linux Kernel Documentation: Documentation/vm/ksm.txt

 :abbr:`KSM (Kernel Samepage Merging)` allows the kernel to locate and merge (share) identical memory pages within the system, even when they are not sourced from the same binary.
-When sourced from the same binary, the kernel will naturally share through the :abbr:`copy-on-write (COW)` or COW methods.
+When sourced from the same binary, the kernel will naturally share through the :abbr:`copy-on-write (COW)` method.

 KSM allows the kernel to localize and to coalesce pages from within virtual machine memory spaces that would not normally be shared, thus